 Important Advice Before Making Statements To Your Insurance Company

-Drivers in Georgia and South Carolina are required by state law to maintain insurance coverage.
+Drivers in Georgia, Alabama and South Carolina are required by state law to maintain insurance coverage.
 Most drivers assume in the event of an accident, their insurance company will be on their side.
 Contractually, your insurance company is required to fulfill the terms of its policy.

 But here’s something you should keep in mind after any type of accident.
 Your insurance company does not make money paying claims.
 If it discovers information that will allow it to deny your claim, it likely will.
 You should not provide them with this information.